mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 <img src="/images/ng-lib/compatible.jpg" alt="Compatible with compiler" style="display: block; margin: auto">

-If we distribute our module as JavaScript without any additional metadata, users who depend on our package will not be able to compile their Angular application.
+If we distribute our module as JavaScript without any additional metadata, users who depend on them will not be able to compile their Angular application.
 But how can we provide metadata to `ngc`?
 Well, we can include the TypeScript version of our modules as well...but it's not required.

 Instead, we should precompile our module with `ngc` and enable the `skipTemplateCodegen` flag in `tsconfig.json`'s `angularCompilerOptions`.
 After the last update our `tsconfig.json` will look like: